-1. To agree that the Commission shall develop and implement a harvest strategy approach for each of the key tuna fisheries under the purview of the Commission, with an initial focus on harvest strategies for key target fisheries, according to the process and indicative schedule set out in this conservation and management measure (CMM).
+1. To agree that the Commission shall develop and implement a harvest strategy approach for each of the key fisheries or stocks under the purview of the Commission according to the process set out in this conservation and management measure (CMM).